wejdeneHaouari/mini-project-hyperledger/README.md

 ### GetStateByRange()

-In previous versions of Fabric, getStateByRange API used to return composite keys even when doing a range query on simple keys.
-Thise was no way for Fabric to differentiate between a simple or composite so that GetStateByRange() could return only simple keys.
+In previous versions of Fabric, getStateByRange API used to return composite keys even when doing a range query on simple keys. these was no way for Fabric to differentiate between a simple or composite so that GetStateByRange() could return only simple keys.

 Composite keys have an objectType prefix.
 Each part of composite key is delimited by null character for example chaincodeid 0x00 objectType 0x00 ck1 0x00 ck2 0x00.
 This design ensured that various composite key types have an objectType namespace to guarantee no collisions across types.
 You can check this yourself by hovering over copy icon on any *CouchDB* record which have a composite key like in the image below.
 Now, getStateByRange() returns only simple keys and getStateByPartialCompositeKey() returns only composite keys.
 The namespaces for simple keys and composite keys are different to avoid collisions.